chaoss/augur/docs/source/getting-started/installation.rst

 .. note::

-  If you choose to install Augur's frontend, you might see a bunch of ``node-pre-gyp`` and ``canvas`` errors the installation logs after they're done.
-These are harmless and are caused by a few of our dependencies.
+  If you choose to install Augur's frontend, you might see a bunch of ``canvas@1.6.13`` and ``canvas-prebuilt@1.6.11`` errors the installation logs after they're done.
+These are harmless and are caused by a few of our dependencies requiring old versions of these libraries.
 If they seem to be causing you trouble, feel free to open an `issue <https://github.com/chaoss/augur/issues>`_ on our GitHub.

 Once everything is installed, you're ready to `configure your data collection workers <collecting-data.html>`_!